awsdocs/iam-user-guide/doc_source/id_credentials_temp_request.md

 ```

 **Note**
-`AssumeRole` stores the policy in a packed format\. `AssumeRole` returns the size as a percentage of the maximum size allowed so you can adjust the calling parameters\.
-For more information about the size constraints on the policy, go to [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) in the *AWS Security Token Service API Reference*\.
+An AWS conversion compresses the passed session policies and session tags into a packed binary format that has a separate limit\.
+Your request can fail for this limit even if your plain text meets the other requirements\.
+The `PackedPolicySize` response element indicates by percentage how close the policies and tags for your request are to the upper size limit\.

 ## [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html)—Federation Through a Web\-Based Identity Provider<a name="api_assumerolewithwebidentity"></a>

 The `AssumeRoleWithWebIdentity` API operation returns a set of temporary security credentials for federated users who are authenticated through a public identity provider\.
 Examples of public identity providers include Login with Amazon, Facebook, Google, or any OpenID Connect \(OIDC\)\-compatible identity provider\.
 This operation is useful for creating mobile applications or client\-based web applications that require access to AWS\.
 Using this operation means that your users do not need their own AWS or IAM identities\.
 For more information, see [About Web Identity Federation](id_roles_providers_oidc.md)\.

-**Note**
 Instead of directly calling `AssumeRoleWithWebIdentity`, we recommend that you use Amazon Cognito and the Amazon Cognito credentials provider with the AWS SDKs for mobile development\.
 For more information, see the following:
-[Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/cognito-auth.html) in the *AWS Mobile SDK for Android Developer Guide*
++ [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/cognito-auth.html) in the *AWS Mobile SDK for Android Developer Guide*
-[Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html) in the *AWS Mobile SDK for iOS Developer Guide*
++ [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html) in the *AWS Mobile SDK for iOS Developer Guide*

 If you are not using Amazon Cognito, you call the `AssumeRoleWithWebIdentity` action of AWS STS\.
 This is an unsigned call, meaning that the app does not need to have access to any AWS security credentials to make the call\.
 When you make this call, you pass the following information:
 + The Amazon Resource Name \(ARN\) of the role that the app should assume\.
 If your app supports multiple ways for users to sign in, you must define multiple roles, one per identity provider\.
 The call to `AssumeRoleWithWebIdentity` should include the ARN of the role that is specific to the provider through which the user signed in\.
 + The token that the app gets from the IdP after the app authenticates the user\.
++ You can configure your IdP to pass attributes into your token as [session tags](id_session-tags.md)\.
-+ The duration, which specifies the duration of the temporary security credentials\.
++ \(Optional\) Duration, which specifies the duration of the temporary security credentials\.
 Use the `DurationSeconds` parameter to specify the duration of the role session from 900 seconds \(15 minutes\) up to the maximum session duration setting for the role\.
 To learn how to view the maximum value for your role, see [View the Maximum Session Duration Setting for a Role](id_roles_use.md#id_roles_use_view-role-max-session)\.
 If you do not pass this parameter, the temporary credentials expire in one hour\.
 The `DurationSeconds` parameter from this API is separate from the `SessionDuration` HTTP parameter that you use to specify the duration of a console session\.
 Use the `SessionDuration` HTTP parameter in the request to the federation endpoint for a console sign\-in token\.
-For more information, see [Creating a URL that Enables Federated Users to Access the AWS Management Console \(Custom Federation Broker\)](id_roles_providers_enable-console-custom-url.md)\.
+For more information, see [Enabling Custom Identity Broker Access to the AWS Console](id_roles_providers_enable-console-custom-url.md)\.
-+ A role session name, which is a string value that you can use to identify the session\.
++ \(Optional\) Role session name, which is a string value that you can use to identify the session\.
 This value can be captured and logged by CloudTrail to help you distinguish between your role users during an audit\.
 + \(Optional\) Inline or managed session policies\.
 These policies limit the permissions from the role's identity\-based policy that are assigned to the role session\.
 The resulting session's permissions are the intersection of the role's identity\-based policies and the session policies\.
 Session policies cannot be used to grant more permissions than those allowed by the identity\-based policy of the role that is being assumed\.
 For more information about role session permissions, see [Session Policies](access_policies.md#policies_session)\.
 **Note**
 A call to `AssumeRoleWithWebIdentity` is not signed \(encrypted\)\.
 Therefore, you should only include optional session policies if the request is transmitted through a trusted intermediary\.
 In this case, someone could alter the policy to remove the restrictions\.